Skip to product information

 'Crackles and pops with humour, empathy and intelligence' Lisa Owens, author of Not Working

-'So brilliantly written that I kept trying to memorise sentences in order to repeat them to people later' Roxy Dunn, author of As Young as This
+'So brilliantly written' Roxy Dunn, author of As Young as This

 Izumi needs to get a job.